Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Introduction

 In this paper, we present an efficient design construction and its asymptotic framework, to address the computational and statistical challenges posed by incomplete U-statistics.
 Our main contributions can be structured into four distinct points:

-\begin{enumerate}[label=(\alph*)] \item We show that the \emph{dependency graph} \citep{baldi1989normal} of an incomplete U-statistic is the line graph of the design hypergraph. \item We derive a new Berry-Esseen bound, valid for any incomplete U-statistic of a deterministic design, using \emph{Stein's method} \citep{chen2004normal}.
+\begin{enumerate}[label=(\alph*)] \item We show that the \emph{dependency graph} \citep{baldi1989normal} of an incomplete U-statistic is the line graph of the design hypergraph. \item We derive a new Berry–Esseen bound for incomplete U-statistics of deterministic designs, valid under the weakest assumptions known in the literature, using \emph{Stein's method} \citep{chen2004normal}.
 Moreover, we show that when both the maximum degree of the design hypergraph and the order $k$ of the U-statistic are $O(\log^q(n)$ for some $q>0$, the bound converges to zero, ensuring asymptotic normality, even in the degenerate case and when the order diverges.
 Interestingly, these results are obtained without relying on the \emph{Hoeffding decomposition} \citep{Hoeffding1961}. \item We develop efficient algorithms for constructing incomplete U-statistics based on equireplicate designs (\cite{lee1990u}, ch.
 4.3.2), a subclass of deterministic designs that tightly controls the maximum degree of the design hypergraph.
 The algorithms run in linear time in the design size and achieve minimum variance when $k=2$.
 Our construction for $k>2$ may be of independent interest to the combinatorial design and hypergraph communities. \item We validate our theoretical results through numerical experiments on kernel-based test statistics, specifically the MMD and the HSIC.
-In a real-data application, we showcase a permutation-free variant of the MMD test that achieves substantial computational gains while preserving both power and type I error control. \end{enumerate}
+In a real-data application, we showcase a permutation-free variant of the MMD test that achieves substantial computational gains while matching the power and type I error control of its permutation-based counterpart, built on the same incomplete U-statistic. \end{enumerate}